Ee-Chee/SpicedAcademy-FinalProject-Week12/README.md

 <img src="topmenu.png">

 * Basically, top menu holds the logo, user ID, avatar and two clickable icons: log-out button and profile picture uploader.
 * Just like the blue cloud icon, the avatar is also clickable.
 As they are clicked, profile picture uploader functionality is triggered.
-User is able to change their avatar here.
+Users are able to change their avatar here.
 Default user image will be set if no avatar is uploaded.

 <img src="uploader.png">